mandatoryprogrammer/thermoptic/README.md

 * By default the proxy runs without authentication.
 If you plan on exposing the proxy externally please make sure to set authentication with the environment variables `PROXY_USERNAME` and `PROXY_PASSWORD`.
 * If you don't want to use `---insecure` you need to use the generated CA file located in `./ssl/rootCA.crt`.
 This is generated the first time you run `thermoptic`.
 * You can connect `thermoptic` to any Chrome/Chromium instance launched with the `--remote-debugging-port` flag.
 This is essential as you'll want to set up and proxy through more commonly used environments to keep your fingerprint as low profile as possible (e.g. Chrome on Windows).
 * The GPU compose override is intended for NVIDIA hosts that already have Docker's NVIDIA runtime/toolkit installed.
 It reserves the GPU device, mounts `/dev/dri`, and lets the bundled Chrome container switch to the NVIDIA/Vulkan rendering path.
+To use this, run `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up --build`.

 ## Features